fernet/fernet-rb/README.md

 ### Generating a secret

 Generating appropriate secrets is beyond the scope of `Fernet`, but you should generate it using `/dev/random` in a *nix.
-To generate a base64-encoded 12 byte random sequence, try:
+To generate a base64-encoded 256 bit (32 byte) random sequence, try:

-    dd if=/dev/urandom bs=12 count=1 2>/dev/null | openssl base64
+    dd if=/dev/urandom bs=32 count=1 2>/dev/null | openssl base64

 ### Attribution